Jesus Heals the Leper

 When this account takes place, Jesus had already performed several mighty miracles, including healing the sick.
 But while Jesus healed lepers again later in his ministry, we have no record of Jesus healing leprosy before this chapter.
 However, Jewish tradition at the time would have included several stories of lepers being cured through the power of God (Naaman, Miriam, and even Moses experienced these skin conditions and were miraculously cured).

 In Leviticus 13:45, we’re told that those who were afflicted with leprosy were required by law to tear their clothing, and to call out “Unclean!
 Unclean!” wherever they went.
 They were forced to make themselves so unpresentable that they could be easily spotted at a distance.
 And, the stigma of leprosy extended to anyone who might have the misfortune of encountering them; just having direct physical contact with someone with leprosy would make a person equally unclean in the eyes of the people.

-Why Did Jesus Say not to Tell Anyone?
+Why Did Jesus Say Not to Tell Anyone?

-One final aspect of the story that may be worth considering is Jesus’ request of the healed leper — to go and have himself inspected and pronounced clean at the temple, and to not tell anyone of the miracle itself.
+One final aspect of the story that may be worth considering is Jesus’ request of the healed leper — to go and have himself inspected and pronounced clean at the temple, and not to tell anyone of the miracle itself.

 This may seem like an odd request.
-Wouldn’t the leper’s experience have served to bring others to Christ?
+Wouldn’t the leper’s experience have served to bring others to Jesus?
 In any case, we learn in the Gospel of Mark that the man did tell people about what happened, and given the miraculous nature of the experience, we can hardly blame him.
 So why would Jesus ask the man not to talk about it in the first place?

 The most obvious answer to this is also found in the Gospel of Mark, chapter 1, verse 45.